This is the latest story from the blog,

 We were hosting Thanksgiving for the first time!
 How exciting.

 Our first arrivals were my mom, sister, niece, and nephew.
 They came a day early.
 The men would arrive on Thanksgiving Day.

 Based on previous visits, my mom’s rescue dog earned a reputation as “a runner,” among other things.
 So, we learned to leave an opening in the garage for the crew to pull inside.
 Then we shut the garage door and let everyone inside the house through the connecting side door.

 What was easily forgotten was that the poor dog had been traveling for hours.
-Coming straight into the house among the happy greetings and hugs between family members who have not seen each other in months, he instinctively headed for the back door.
+Coming straight into the house among the happy greetings and hugs between family members who had not seen each other in months, he instinctively headed for the back door.
 But nobody noticed.
-Then, he apparently decided that the large green cloth chair would suffice to do his business.
+Then, he decided that the oversized cloth chair would suffice to do his business.

-After my little sis bellowed – “OH NO!” – we all came running to find the oven caked in hardened pie remains.
+After my little sis bellowed – “Oh no!” – we all came running to find the oven was caked in hardened pie remains.

-In the morning, the oven was long cooled down but the damn door wouldn’t open.
+The oven was long cooled down in the morning, but the doggone door wouldn’t open.
 There was a 20+ pound turkey to cook!
-We burned up Google for a solution but no matter what we tried, it wouldn’t work.
+We burned up Google for a solution, but no matter what we tried, it didn’t work.

 I looked at the time.
 I glanced out the window at the patio.
 I looked at the time again.

 People looked at me like I was crazy – as they often do.